U.S. bankers seize on repo-market stress to push for softer liquidity rules

 Under a “tailoring” proposal it drew up, banks with less than $700 billion in assets could see their liquidity requirements drop by as much as 30%.
 But standards for globally systemic banks like JPMorgan are not expected to change meaningfully.

 Bankers have complained often and loudly about the LCR’s impact on profits since its implementation in 2015.
-They have also met frequently with Quarles to push their views on liquidity and capital requirements since President Donald Trump appointed him in January 2018.
+They have also met frequently with Quarles to push their views on liquidity and capital requirements since President Donald Trump appointed him.

 At the event on Wednesday, Dimon said the Fed did the “right thing” when it intervened in the repo market.
 But he emphasized that structural issues need to be fixed.